 Models & Guidelines: The Housing Element

 Planning has a long history of creating M&Gs to assist jurisdictions with their needs, particularly in response to new legislative requirements.
 The new Housing M&G builds upon this legacy and creates similar resources and guidance in response to House Bill (HB) 1045 (2019).
 Planning believes that state guidance can help Maryland’s communities meet the requirements of state law and address local housing objectives.
 While a housing element is now included as a mandatory element for comprehensive plans, and the new HB 1045 (2019) legislation provides specific definitions and requirements for low income and workforce housing, the format and strategies should be generated locally.

-Go to the Housing Element Models & Guidelines
+Housing Element Models & Guidelines

 Solar Facility Siting Guidance

-In response to the recommendations of the Governor's Task Force on Renewable Energy and Development, Planning developed the Solar Facility Siting Guidance webpage to provide information and tools to facilitate the development and adjustment of local land use plans and recommendations with respect to solar facility siting to achieve local goals and objectives, including:
+In response to the recommendations of the Task Force on Renewable Energy and Development, Planning developed the Solar Facility Siting Guidance webpage to provide information and tools to facilitate the development and adjustment of local land use plans and recommendations with respect to solar facility siting to achieve local goals and objectives, including:

 - Case studies of how local governments in Maryland have addressed solar facility siting, including best practices and lessons learned based on the experience of local governments;